 The financial statements have been prepared in accordance with accounting standards set by the Financial Accounting Standards Board, or FASB.
 The FASB sets generally accepted accounting principles, or GAAP, to ensure financial condition, results of operations, and cash flows are consistently reported.
 References to GAAP issued by the FASB in these footnotes are to the FASB Accounting Standards Codification, or ASC.
 The Company adopted the presentation requirements for noncontrolling interests required by ASC 810 Consolidation.
 Under ASC 810, earnings or losses attributed to the noncontrolling interests are reported as part of the consolidated earnings and not a separate component of income or expense.

 The accompanying consolidated financial statements include the accounts of the Company and entities in which it has a controlling financial interest.
-Those entities include the Company's wholly-owned subsidiaries, ADGE and Ilios Inc. and a joint venture, American DG New York, LLC, or ADGNY in which ADGE holds a 51.0% interest.
-As the controlling partner, all major decisions in respect of ADGNY are made by the ADGE in accordance with the joint venture agreement.
+Those entities include the Company's wholly-owned subsidiary, ADGE and a joint venture, American DG New York, LLC, or ADGNY, in which ADGE holds a 51.0% interest.
+As the controlling partner, all major decisions in respect of ADGNY are made by ADGE in accordance with the joint venture agreement.
 The interests in the individual underlying energy system projects in ADGNY vary between ADGE and its joint venture partner.
 The noncontrolling interest and distributions are determined based on economic ownership.
 The economic ownership is calculated by the amount invested by the Company and the noncontrolling partner in each site.
 Each quarter, the Company calculates a year-to-date profit/loss for each site that is part of ADGNY and the noncontrolling interest percent of economic ownership in each site is applied to determine the noncontrolling interest share in the profit/loss.
 The same methodology is used to determine quarterly distributions of available cash to the noncontrolling interest partner.
 On the Company’s balance sheet, noncontrolling interest represents the joint venture partner’s investment in ADGNY, plus its share of after tax profits less any cash distributions.
-ADGE owned a controlling 51.0% legal and economic interest in ADGNY as of December 31, 2017.
+ADGE owned a controlling 51.0% legal and economic interest in ADGNY as of December 31, 2018.

 Investments in partnerships and companies in which the Company does not have a controlling financial interest but where we have significant influence are accounted for under the equity method.